okeefem2/ok-scoring-py/README.md

 use docker compose to build the volume, images and containers needed to run and connect to the database `docker-compose up -d`

-nav to <http://localhost:8080> to access the database.
+<http://localhost:5005> to access the app locally

 ### pytest